Dec 16 2013

 - They won’t own any guns, no matter how bad their neighborhood is.

 - Superheroes are generally extremely sensitive about their medical records.
-Even the identity of their general practitioner will be a closely-guarded secret.
-The reason here is that the doctor is almost always an active collaborator that knows what’s going on.
-It would be very hard for a superhero to hide that something unusual is going on from his doctor because routine x-rays will show an extensive history of broken bones and the superpowers may cause their bloodwork or DNA to be highly unusual.
+Even the identity of their general practitioner will be a closely-guarded secret because the doctor is almost always an active collaborator that knows what’s going on.
+It would be very hard for a superhero to hide the truth from his doctor because routine x-rays will show an extensive history of broken bones and the superpowers may cause their bloodwork or DNA to be highly unusual.

 - We can rule out virtually everyone who has an unprestigious job.
 In-story, this might be explained because a vigilante that’s flashy enough to create a gaudy persona is probably an attention-seeker.
 Also, prestigious jobs tend to be more helpful for a superhero than an unprestigious job would be (in terms of resources, access, training/skills/education, etc).